 Some of the messages underneath the videos are just hilarious.
 Observe.

 “i have been doing this aggressive overtraining for a month i clearly see my muscles grow bigger and bigger every day.

 been training my shoulders for about two weeks and they are almost as the size of my head, it is crazy.”

 My comment: Are you serious?
 Even with all the steroids in the world, you won’t get that big in a month.
 Sorry, but that’s a fact.

 “this is how ex-cons say they got swole….them n***s were in prison doing chest everyday with no rest days, and doing bicep curls everyday…. they did pushups with guys pressing down on their back or sitting on their back, and other crazy shit EVERY DAY multiple times a day. and they got SWOLE.”

-Overtraining can interfere with other activities outside he gym
+4.Overtraining can interfere with other activities outside of the gym

 Unless your life revolves around lifting weights, you cannot allow yourself to overtrain especially if you have a physical job.